n0th1ng-else/webpack-config-dump-plugin/README.md

 ### Changes

+- 3.0.2
+  Bumped dependencies.
+Also wildcard the lodash and webpack-log so it accepts any version change from the upstream project

 - Version 3
   Added more flexibility, see the options section.
   Introduced some features like `keepCircularReferences` and so forth